OCHA-DAP/pa-anticipatory-action/analyses/country_template/README.md

 ## Background information

-What is the context of anticipatory action in this country?
+Provide a basic overview of the context of anticipatory action in this country.
+Link to the GDrive Trigger Card document for greater context and details.

 ## Overview of analysis